Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2024-07-10 Update for The Final Shape

+- Added `acts` to `DestinySeasonDefinition` for the new Episodes.
+- Added an `isVisible` flag to `DestinyArtifactTierItem`.
+- Added a new `DestinyActivityModeType` enum value for 'Relic' activities.
+- Added a `recordTypeName` to `DestinyRecordDefinition`.
+- Replaced `obscuredString` with `obscuredName` and `obscuredDescription` on record definition state blocks.
+- Added `commendationNodePercentagesByHash` to `DestinySocialCommendationsComponent`.
+- Added a `tintedIcon` to `DestinySocialCommendationNodeDefinition`.
+- Added `guardianRankHashes` to `DestinyGuardianRankConstantsDefinition`.
+- Added the `renewedGuardianRank` to `DestinyProfileComponent`.

 ## 2023-02-28 Update for Lightfall

 - Added Loadouts, Guardian Ranks, and Commendations!